 From the new Tyler Ranch Staging Area, park visitors are now able to access the Tyler Ranch Trail, the Sunol Ridge Trail, and trails within the Robertson property, adding 2,844 acres and approximately 18 miles of trails to the Pleasanton Ridge Regional Park.
 Read more about this project on the Tyler Ranch Staging Area and Trails at Pleasanton Ridge project page.

 To Reach The Park

-There is one paved disabled parking and one wheelchair accessible portable toilet in the Foothill staging area.
-The two old redwood type drinking fountains would allow a wheelchair to get under but there is no smooth surface under these facilities.
+There is one paved disabled parking and one wheelchair-accessible portable toilet in the Foothill staging area.
+The two old redwood-type drinking fountains would allow a wheelchair to get under but there is no smooth surface under these facilities.
 The park will install an upgraded fountain this summer for wheelchair users in an area by the disabled parking.
 There is one picnic table that can accommodate two wheelchairs and is also next to the disabled parking.
-The trails in the park are all multi-use dirt trails so they are more suitable for visitors who use electric wheelchair.
+The trails in the park are all multi-use dirt trails so they are more suitable for visitors who use an electric wheelchair.

-From the main staging area on Foothill Road you can follow a multi-purpose trail system, which accommodates hikers, equestrians, and bicyclists, provides canyon views and ridge-top vistas, and access to remote, deep-canyon streams.
+From the main staging area on Foothill Road, you can follow a multi-purpose trail system, which accommodates hikers, equestrians, and bicyclists.
+The trail system also provides canyon views, ridgetop vistas, and access to remote, deep-canyon streams.